Go to main contentsGo to main menu

 Instead, it was quiet hugs and flowing tears as the Vaqueros gathered amongst friends and families after a touchdown in the final minute sent Fallon to the semifinals with a 35-28 win over Fernley.

-Fallon freshman Camden Richardson scored the winning touchdown on a 15-yard run with 46.6 seconds left in the game, capping a back-and-forth contest that each team had reason to believe they were going to win in the fourth quarter.
+Fallon freshman Camden Richardson scored the winning touchdown on a 15-yard run with 46.6 seconds left in the game, capping a back and forth game that each team had reason to believe they were going to win in the fourth quarter.

 “I’m kind of sitting there reflecting on it, and that type of football game is probably the best way that you can go about it, win, lose or draw, even though you can’t draw in the playoffs,” Fernley coach Anfernee Sloan said.
 “But to know that we left it all out there, there was no doubt.”